alex-y-su/be-calm/bmad-core/tasks/research-domain-context.md

 ## Success Criteria

 - [ ] Domain name and context clearly identified
-- [ ] Web search conducted across all 7 research categories
+- [ ] Web search conducted across all 5 research categories
-- [ ] At least 3-5 methodologies documented
+- [ ] At least 3-5 business methodologies/frameworks documented
-- [ ] At least 5-8 typical roles identified
-- [ ] Standard processes/workflows mapped
-- [ ] Common tools and technologies listed
-- [ ] Key terminology glossary created (10+ terms)
+- [ ] Key terminology glossary created (15+ terms)
 - [ ] Standards and compliance requirements noted
+- [ ] Business challenges and market characteristics documented
+- [ ] Additional resources curated
 - [ ] User reviewed and approved all sections
 - [ ] Document saved to correct location
 - [ ] Summary presented with next steps
 - [ ] Return status: SUCCESS
+- [ ] NO technical implementation details included (roles, processes, tools)

 ---

 ## Notes

+- **BUSINESS FOCUS ONLY:** This task researches the BUSINESS domain, NOT implementation details.
+Team structure, development processes, and technology choices are handled by Architect/PM agents.
+- **TOKEN EFFICIENCY IS CRITICAL:** AI agents will process this document repeatedly.
+Keep it lean (1500-2500 tokens).
+Every token must provide value.
+- **Quality Over Quantity:** 5 well-chosen methodologies are better than 15 superficial ones.
+Ruthlessly prioritize.
 - **Web Search is Critical:** This task requires active web search to get current, accurate domain information
 - **User Expertise Matters:** Leverage user's domain knowledge to validate and enhance research
 - **Concise but Complete:** Balance thoroughness with readability - don't overwhelm with excessive detail
 - **Foundation for All Agents:** The quality of this research directly impacts all downstream planning
 - **Living Document:** Domain context can be updated as project evolves and more is learned
+- **Clear Boundaries:** If user asks about roles, processes, or tools, remind them these are defined later by Architect/PM
+- **Prefer Bullets Over Prose:** Use bullet points, short definitions, and structured lists instead of paragraphs where possible